artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 None of this process aims to be adversarial, if someone has got this far, I really want to have a sense of how much time and attention will be required to give them some independence.

 ### On References

+References are important to everyone.
+When you're trying to get a sense of what someone's like on the long-term, asking their friends is a great idea.
+Colleagues tend to be the next best thing.
+We tend to ask for someone you reported to, someone who was a colleague and if you had reports one of them.

+Artsy puts a lot of priority on references,  Check out [Brennan Moore's article](https://www.zamiang.com/posts/post/2015/07/05/learning-from-artsy-how-to-hire-awesome-engineers/) on this, a lot of the behind the scenes emails afterwards uses quotes taken from references as examples of why someone should be hired.
+I don't think this will be unique to Artsy.
+References should be your cheerleaders.
+In an ideal world you should be looking for references like the ones we got for Maxim:

+> However, if I had to fire people gradually, I'd fire her last. her skill-set is so valuable, and so scarce that it's super valuable.
+I'd fire me before her.

+> She was the glue that held the team together - could talk at a different level to each contributor.
+Great intuition, could put in a room with anyone and they could understand how to get their bits done.

+I respect that no-one is in control of other people, so yes, references are a bit of a wild card from a junior's perspective.
+However, hopefully you've had a collection of positive interactions with people who can talk about that.
+It's not about your programming prowess at this point, it's about how you work with others and character reference.

 ### On the Aftermath
 ### On the Launch Pad